SirDanielIII/NANO/README.md

 The definitive Fabric performance modpack that aims to eliminate the need for OptiFine, **FOREVER**.

-Note: 1.16.5 to 1.18.2 packs will release eventually... life is too busy :(

 <details>

 ## What is [OptiFine](https://www.optifine.net/home) & [Sodium](https://modrinth.com/mod/sodium)?